activescott/apple-notes-export/README.md

 ## Todo

+- Tests:
+  - exporters: unit tests (mock out jsx, etc.)
+    - unit test `exportNote` function of each exporter, mock `NotesNote`
-- Lint: @activescott/lint-config
+  - for `packages/Applications/AppleNotes`:
+    - mock out the `raw*` stuff and put a unit test for each.
-- shebang bin to make this easier to run than using `yarn start` so it could be run with `npx` directly.
+- shebang bin to make this easier to run than using `npm start` so it could be run with `npx` directly.
 - Break `packages/jsx/*` out into it's own published package.
 A fair bit of value has built up in there that is probably worth publishing and testing independently.